pittar-demos/openshift-networking-demo/README.md

 * No ingress (even from the router) is allowed to applications in these projects.
 * The Pet Clinic application will not be allowed to communicate with the MySQL database, since the *networkdemo-database* namespace is denying all incoming traffic.

+You can read more about NetworkPolicy in the [OpenShift documentation](https://docs.openshift.com/container-platform/4.7/networking/network_policy/about-network-policy.html).

 ## Fixing the Database Connection

 First, let's fix the database connection.

 `NetworkPolicy` objects are additive, so there is no reason to remove or edit the existing *deny all* policy.
 Instead, we will add another `NetworkPolicy` object that will allow the minimum amount of traffic required.
 In this case, the only traffice we want into this project is:
-* Only allow access from the *networkdemo-petclinic* project, and
+* Only allow access from the *networkdemo-petclinic* project (it has a label on the namespace of `app: petclinic`), and
 * Only on port 3306 (MySQL), and
 * Only to the pod with the `name=petclinicdb` label (MySQL)